 - Largest customers are the Department of Defense and Veterans Affairs.

-- Advocates: Dr. Daniel L. Kirsch (President, American Institute of Stress), Dr. Brian Earthman, Dr. Larry R. Price, Dr. Jeffrey A. Marksberry, Dr. William Wong, Dr. Regina McGlothlin, Dr. Norman L. Dykes, Dr. Harry Nakata, Dr. Richard H. Cox (Research Consultant, Duke University Medical Center; Associate Fellow, Georgetown University Medical Center), Dr. Margaret M. Waddington (neurologist), Dr. David J. Fair (Chaplain),
+- Advocates: Dr. Daniel L. Kirsch (President, American Institute of Stress)3He has numerous other credentials., Dr. Brian Earthman, Dr. Larry R. Price, Dr. Jeffrey A. Marksberry, Dr. William Wong, Dr. Regina McGlothlin, Dr. Norman L. Dykes, Dr. Harry Nakata, Dr. Richard H. Cox (Research Consultant, Duke University Medical Center; Associate Fellow, Georgetown University Medical Center), Dr. Margaret M. Waddington (neurologist), Dr. David J. Fair (Chaplain),

 - Price: $495-$715.